willafriedman/willafriedman.github.io/README.md

 2. “Disruptions to Health Care Quality and Early Child Health Outcomes: Evidence from Health Worker Strikes in Kenya,” with Anthony Keats and Martin Kavao Mutua, revise and resubmit, *Journal of Health Economics*.

-3. “Institutional Births and Early Child Health: Evidene from Ghana's Free Delivery Policy,” with Anthony Keats.
+3. “Institutional Births and Early Child Health: Evidence from Ghana's Free Delivery Policy,” with Anthony Keats.

 4. “The Educational and Fertility Effects of Sibling Deaths,” with Marc Rockmore and Dhanu Thamarapani), revise and resubmit, *Economic Development and Cultural Change*.